ish-xyz/ish-ar.io/content/blog/eBPF_dive_into_the_verifier/index.md

 - You cannot use loops and call other fuctions, except for the BPF helpers and functions defined as __always_inline.

-- Your program can't be larger then BPF_MAXINSNS instructions (according to the macro in [bpf_common.h](https://elixir.bootlin.com/linux/latest/source/include/uapi/linux/bpf_common.h) the limit for the Linux Kernel is 4096.)
+- Your program can't be larger then BPF_MAXINSNS instructions, according to the macro in [bpf_common.h](https://elixir.bootlin.com/linux/latest/source/include/uapi/linux/bpf_common.h) the limit for the Linux Kernel is 4096.

 - Last but not least: unreachable code is not allowed.

-Those checks are performed by the function "check_cfg" as you can see [here]('https://github.com/torvalds/linux/blob/master/kernel/bpf/verifier.c').
+Those checks are performed by the function "check_cfg" as you can see [here](https://github.com/torvalds/linux/blob/master/kernel/bpf/verifier.c).

 ## eBPF verifier: second check.